Abdullah-Arab/ITSE321-PROJECT-COMPILER/readme.md

   - ( 0.3.2 ) find tokens: identifires, operators, keywords only in a basic way

               | Name | Type | Size | Dimension | Line of Declaration | Line of Use | Address |

+  - ( 0.3.3 ) find tokens: identifires, operators, keywords, numbers, strings, comments, and special characters
 <!--
 - Lexical analysis: Tokenizing the source code into meaningful tokens.
 - Syntax analysis: Parsing the tokens to check for correct syntax.
 - Semantic analysis: Checking for semantic errors and generating symbol tables.
 - Code generation: Generating machine code from the parsed source code.
 - Error handling: Providing meaningful error messages for easier debugging. -->

+## Todo
+- ( 0.4 ) Show the tokens in a new text file
+- ( 0.5 ) Show symbol table in a new text file
+- ( 0.6 ) Show the errors in a new text file ( log file )
+- ( 0.7 ) Show the source code without spaces, comments and empty lines in a new text file
+- ( 0.8 ) Show compilation info in the log file and in the console

 ## Getting Started